Overview - RN to BSN or RN to BSN/MSN

 All nursing courses and the core curriculum are offered online.
 Clinical activities can be completed at facilities close to home.

 The RN to BSN program of study is specifically designed for the registered nurse who holds an associate degree or diploma in nursing and interested in earning a bachelor's degree.
 After completing courses to meet university core curriculum requirements, students enroll in 25 credit hours of nursing courses.
 All core curriculum courses must be successfully completed prior to enrolling in nursing courses.
 You can enroll as a full-time or part-time student.
 View more information about curriculum and admission requirements for this track.

 The RN to BSN/MSN program of study is an accelerated option for the experienced, highly qualified registered nurse who holds an associate degree or diploma in nursing.
 Registered nurses who meet MSN program admission criteria can apply for early admission to the Graduate School while completing the BSN requirements.
 The RN to BSN/MSN track decreases the time required to complete both the BSN and MSN degree programs.
 Students in the BSN/MSN program enroll as full-time students.
 The BSN degree is awarded after completion of all BSN requirements in the fourth semester.
 The MSN degree is awarded after completion of all MSN requirements.
-Two options are available for the RN to BSN/MSN student: Case Management Leadership or Clinical Nurse Leader.
+The concentration available for the RN to BSN/MSN student is Nurse Administrator.
 View more information about curriculum and admission requirements for this track.

 Check out the Capstone College of Nursing Facebook page.